- Books, Literature, and Writing

 No matter which sites you choose to join, you want to do your best work.
 Books have helped me polish my writing.
 The book I feature here is just one I own and use myself.
 I refer to it often when I'm writing or proofreading.
 I prefer to have my reference books in paper form for easy navigation.
 If you click through to the description of this featured book, you will see suggestions for many of the other books I use.
 I am always looking for just the right word, so I have more than one word book.

-Squidoo Is No Longer a Choice
+Squidoo Is No Longer a Choice, but HubPages Lives On

 I started at Squidoo because it was the first place I heard about.
 I floundered for a bit before I found RocketMoms, and it was joining RocketMoms that helped me develop as an online writer.
 That put me in a community of other writers who supported me and read my work.
 We read each other's work and critiqued it.
 Now not only has RocketMoms disappeared, but Squidoo has merged with HubPages.